bondy-io/bondy/monitoring/README.md

   `count_values`, no cross-node calls at scrape time).
 Divergence during active writes is normal — a *persistently* non-zero "Instances DIVERGED" stat is not.
+- **Frontier sync matrix** — an N×N grid (row per node A, cell per node B) where each cell counts the shards whose frontiers differ between that pair; green `0` = the pair is converged.
+Clicking a cell jumps to the **Pair inspector**, which lists the diverged shards for that pair with their applied-sequence gap (how far apart), the pair's sync-session outcomes and last-sync age.
-- **Write path / WAL / Applier / MST** — throughput, latency
+- **Write path / WAL / Applier / MST** — throughput, latency heatmaps
-  percentiles, backpressure and integrity counters.
-Backpressure, fault and corruption panels should sit at zero.
+  and percentiles, backpressure state timelines and an integrity status-history panel (all rows should stay green).
+- **Leveled projection store** — per-Bookie LSM state polled at scrape time (`leveled_bookie:book_status/1`, deduplicated per shared Bookie, parallel with a deadline): penciller work backlog (the write-stall signal), SST files per level, caches, journal compaction score, and sampled fetch-resolution levels (read amplification).
+- **Router internals** — in-flight RPC promises (callee saturation), ranch listener saturation and accept/terminate rates, jobs-pool queue depth (async-work backpressure), Partisan connection counts per peer/channel, rate-limiter bucket and OIDC flow table sizes, and mailbox depth of critical singleton processes.
+- **WAMP / HTTP / BEAM VM** — router-level traffic (message mix by
+  type, RPC vs PubSub, session churn and duration), **call round-trip latency** (heatmap, quantiles and slowest-procedures ranking, observed at RPC-promise resolution), registration/subscription churn, realm/user lifecycle events, HTTP listener health, and VM depth including the msacc scheduler-time breakdown and system-monitor events.
+RPC promise timeouts and rate-limiter denials live in the Router internals row and should sit at zero.

 ## Notes